dluc/kafka-connect-azure-iot-hub/README.md

 ## Contribute Code

-If you want to contribute, we ask you to sign a [CLA](https://cla.microsoft.com/)(Contribution License Agreement).
-A friendly bot will remind you about it when you submit a pull-request.

 If you are sending a pull request, we kindly request to check the code style with IntelliJ IDEA, importing the settings from `Codestyle.IntelliJ.xml`.